 From looking out to the world for new opportunities, we have uncovered access to a key new market in India.
 We have completed testing and piloting phases and are now in the process of rolling out to distributors.
-There is a dynamic young workforce in India that is keen to stay healthy and focus on their wellbeing.
+There is a dynamic young workforce in India that is keen to stay healthy and focus on employee wellbeing & business performance.

 We have also used the past 12 months to look within.
 The pandemic uncovered certain key truths about the way we live and work and the ways in which they will change in the time to come.
 Remote work and distributed work was always a growing trend however now it is taking hold for good.
 We have always been a distributed team ourselves and truly believe in the challenge and potential of bringing together employees in different parts of the world.
 The “social wellbeing” features that we have rolled out during the pandemic cater specifically to distributed teams who want to find ways to connect and engage with each other.
 These fall under our social and emotional wellbeing umbrellas.
 From gate-kept social networking to remote pulse surveys, from themed photography competitions to mindfulness weeks.

 We are doing a lot to keep people together and keep them going during these tough times and the time to come.

 Can you share some of your plans for 2021?
 Any key targets or milestones?

 We are looking forward at coming out of the more turbulent trading during the pandemic, which was especially hard on small and medium businesses who form our client focus.
 We hope to continue expanding our scale while tapping into innovative product opportunities that are shaped by real challenges facing clients during this time of flux.